Let’s face it, we live in a world today where every business wants to manage your money, but who should you entrust it with?

 What Is Yolt?

-Yolt is essentially an all-in-one money management app that connects your various bank accounts in one place.
+Yolt is essentially an all-in-one money management app that connects your various bank accounts in one place (similar concept to Curve).

-This allows you to manage your saving and spending data through Yolt’s attractive platform.
+This allows you to manage your saving and spending data through Yolt’s attractive interface.

 So not only do they have the strength of a bank but the agility of a forward-thinking Fintech company.